Jay Shambaugh

-Jay C. Shambaugh is an American economist who served as Under Secretary of the Treasury for International Affairs at the U.S. Department of the Treasury from 2023 to 2025.
+Jay Curtis Shambaugh is an American economist who served as Under Secretary of the Treasury for International Affairs at the U.S. Department of the Treasury from 2023 to 2025.

 Education

 Shambaugh holds a BA from Yale University, a MA from the Fletcher School, and a PhD in economics from the University of California, Berkeley.

 Career

 Academic

 Shambaugh has worked as an instructor at Dartmouth College and Georgetown University.
 He was also a visiting scholar at the International Monetary Fund.
 He was a research associate at the National Bureau of Economic Research and was a senior fellow at the Brookings Institution.
 From 2015 to 2017, Shambaugh was a staff economist on the Council of Economic Advisers.
 He has since worked as a professor of economics and international affairs at the George Washington University and director of the Institute for International Economic Policy.
 Shambaugh has appeared as a guest on NPR, where he has provided commentary on economic policy related to gig work.